troven/meta4mvp/docs/Intro.md

 With meta4 you can build rich client Javascript apps armed with nothing more than a text editor and some guy called JSON.

-You can find out more by reading <a href="UX---User-Experience">User Experience</a>.
+You can find out more by reading <a href="UX---User-Experience.md">User Experience</a>.

 Why does meta4 exist?
 ---------------------